Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 * `0`: This tells AEV to preload all the pages of the document
 * `-1`: This tells AEV to not use preloading at all
-* Any other positive integer: This integer specifies the total number of pages to preload - half are pages forward from the current page and the other half are behind the current page.
+* Any other positive integer: This integer specifies the total number of pages to preload - half are pages before the current page and the other half are after the current page.

    > **Note:**
    >
-   > * The configured value should be a multiple of 2 because the number of pages to preload is divided in half.
+   > * The configured value should be a multiple of 2 because the number of pages to preload is divided by 2.
-   > * Specifying `1` and `2` accomplishes the same thing.
+   > * Specifying `1` and `2` accomplishes the same result.
    >
    > * Once the number of preloaded pages equals the configured value, no more pages are preloaded until the page is changed.